Obesity: Economic impact

-With the American Medical Association's 2013 classification of obesity as a chronic disease, it is thought that health insurance companies will more likely pay for obesity treatment, counseling and surgery, and the cost of research and development of fat treatment pills or gene therapy treatments should be more affordable if insurers help to subsidize their cost.
+With the American Medical Association's 2013 classification of obesity as a chronic disease, it is thought that health insurance companies will more likely pay for obesity treatment, counseling and surgery, and the cost of research and development of adipose treatment pills or gene therapy treatments should be more affordable if insurers help to subsidize their cost.
 The AMA classification is not legally binding, however, so health insurers still have the right to reject coverage for a treatment or procedure.

 In 2014, The European Court of Justice ruled that morbid obesity is a disability.
 The Court said that if an employee's obesity prevents them from "full and effective participation of that person in professional life on an equal basis with other workers", then it shall be considered a disability and that firing someone on such grounds is discriminatory.

+In low-income countries, obesity can be a signal of wealth.
+A 2023 experimental study found that obese individuals in Uganda were more likely to access credit.

 Size acceptance

 The principal goal of the fat acceptance movement is to decrease discrimination against people who are overweight and obese.
 However, some in the movement are also attempting to challenge the established relationship between obesity and negative health outcomes.

 A number of organizations exist that promote the acceptance of obesity.
 They have increased in prominence in the latter half of the 20th century.
 The US-based National Association to Advance Fat Acceptance (NAAFA) was formed in 1969 and describes itself as a civil rights organization dedicated to ending size discrimination.

 The International Size Acceptance Association (ISAA) is a non-governmental organization (NGO) which was founded in 1997.
 It has more of a global orientation and describes its mission as promoting size acceptance and helping to end weight-based discrimination.
 These groups often argue for the recognition of obesity as a disability under the US Americans With Disabilities Act (ADA).
 The American legal system, however, has decided that the potential public health costs exceed the benefits of extending this anti-discrimination law to cover obesity.